 Places to Visit

 The village of Methven is within walking distance or two minutes by car.
-It has a Post Office and Shop, fish and chip/Chinese take-away, The Methven Arms (Under new management from 1.01.18) which serves food; Chatni – is a fine dining Indian restaurant is highly recommended (eat in or order a takeaway).
+It has a Post Office and Shop, fish and chip/Chinese take-away, The Methven Arms serves great pub food; Chatni – is a fine dining Indian restaurant is also highly recommended (eat in or order a takeaway).
 There is a garage for servicing.
 Methven also has a mini-supermarket and a park with children’s play equipment and tennis courts.

 Here is a Short History of Perth in 12 Minutes